Diketene/dotfiles/README.md

 * hard core unlimited
 EOF"
 ```

-but in wsl, despite the above settings is set, when we reboot the wsl, it still behaves its default behavior.
+> but in wsl, despite the above settings is set, when we reboot the wsl, it still behaves its default behavior.

-So it's annoying that everytime when we want to debug our binary with our modified behavior as we firstly start wsl, we must execute `sudo sysctl -p` and `ulimit -c unlimited` repeatedly.
+> So it's annoying that everytime when we want to debug our binary with our modified behavior as we firstly start wsl, we must execute `sudo sysctl -p` and `ulimit -c unlimited` repeatedly.
 But it's not a severe problem, so I decided not to figure out a solution of this problem.

+- 2. **problem about perf**
-2. Although I cloned the latest wsl source code from github and compiled perf successfully, perf couldn't execute some performance analysis, which is put on hold.
+> Although I cloned the latest wsl source code from github and compiled perf successfully, perf couldn't execute some performance analysis, which is put on hold.